Home > Winter

 Consider bringing a second lens or pair of goggles on a snowy day in case the lens gets jammed with snow and can dry fast enough; (photo/Jason Hummel)

-When we test goggles, we consider the overall fit, field of vision, comfort, shape, lens quality and clarity, light transmission, and size as well as the adjustability of the lens and strap.
+When we test snow goggles, we consider the overall fit, field of vision, comfort, shape, lens quality and clarity, light transmission, and size as well as the adjustability of the lens and strap.

-Buyers Guide: How to Choose Ski Goggles
+Buyer’s Guide: How to Choose Ski Goggles

 The lens is the most critical piece of your goggles.
 Lenses protect your eyes from the harsh sun, stinging wind, and flying objects.